 The experiment will test the behavioral and social effects of switching to mobile money-based repayment for microfinance loans.
-By comparing the three groups, it will be possible to assess the effects on personal and business outcomes (using survey data), as well as on loan repayment performance and group meeting attendance using BRAC administrative data.
+By comparing the three groups, it will be possible to assess the effects on personal and business outcomes (using survey data), as well as on loan repayment performance and mobile money usage using BRAC administrative data.